gboduljak/bsc-thesis/README.md

 Those results were generalized to spaces of Lebesgue integrable and square-integrable functions.
 The thesis also discusses the universal approximation of Borel measurable functions in a probabilistic sense, concluding with an experimental study of the relationship between established theoretical results and practical applications.

+The thesis was submitted for a BSc in Computer Science and Mathematics at The University of Edinburgh and was graded an exceptional A1 (92%).

 Here is a compiled [thesis](https://github.com/gboduljak/bsc-thesis/blob/master/On_universality_of_neural_networks.pdf).